Skip to content

 Organizations and Departments

-Within a tenant, organizations group related departments, and departments group users.
+Organizations group related departments, and departments group users.
+Each may narrow what it inherits — never widen it.
 These levels provide scoping for:

 • Budget enforcement (spend limits at each level)